Massachusetts Correctional Institution – Framingham: Covid cases

 Pursuant to the Supreme Judicial Court’s April 3, 2020 Opinion and Order in the Committee for Public Counsel Services v.
 Chief Justice of the Trial Court, SJC-12926 matter, as amended on April 10, April 28 and June 23, 2020 (the “Order”), the Special Master posts weekly reports which are located on the SJC website here for COVID testing and cases for each of the correctional facilities administered by the Department of Correction and each of the county Sheriffs’ offices.
 The SJC Special master link above has the most up to date information reported by the correctional agencies and is posted for the public to view.

 MCI-Framingham today

 MCI-Framingham is currently a medium-security correctional facility for female offenders.
 The prison houses both state and county offenders, as well as those awaiting sentencing.
 There are prisoners of a variety of classification levels.
 Sixty-three percent of the inmates are there for non-violent offenses, most often involving drugs.

-Some female inmates arrested in the Boston area are incarcerated at Boston's South Bay House of Correction under the Suffolk County Sheriff's Department.